Jatiya Sangsad: Constituencies

 The maximum strength of the Parliament envisaged by the Constitution of Bangladesh is 350, which is made up of the general election of 300 members to represent 300 parliamentary constituencies and 50 seats reserved for women, which are apportioned to elected party positions in the parliament.
-The electoral districts are referred to as "Nirbācanī ēlākā" (নির্বাচনী এলাকা) in Bengali, which can be literally translated to English as "electoral area" though the official English translation for the term is "constituency".
-The term "Nirbācanī ēlākā" is used while referring to an electoral district in general.
+The electoral districts are referred to as the Nirbacôni elaka (নির্বাচনী এলাকা) in Bengali, which can be literally translated as 'electoral area' though the official English translation for the term is 'constituency'.
+This term is used while referring to an electoral district in general.
 The constituencies are arranged to coincide with the administrative districts of Bangladesh, distributed among the proportion to their population.
 Numbers may vary from two to twenty members per district.
 The seats are indicated with the district name suffixed by a number (e.g., Panchagarh-1 or Jessore-6).
 Each constituency is represented by a single member of Parliament, and is elected by the first-past-the-post system.